-SalzburgerLand Tourismus, while looking for an effective content marketing strategy to hijack travelers, decided to build its own knowledge graph along with a new WordPress powered website.
+SalzburgerLand Tourismus, while looking for an effective content marketing strategy to lure travelers, decided to build its own knowledge graph along with a new WordPress powered website.
 The Austrian regional tourism agency, after the first 6 months, has outperformed the competition: compared with 161 websites from the same industry and with a similar range of traffic, Salzburgerland.com had acquired 92.65% more users via organic search.
 Wanna know how?
-Follow me.
+Follow me and discover one of our best SEO case studies.

 Building the digital pathways to bring travelers in SalzburgerLand